 How to Improve your Basketball IQ

 Being a complete basketball player is about more than just how high you can jump and how sweet your jump shot is.
 Sure, those attributes will help and probably make you incredibly valuable to your coach and teammates.
 However, there are plenty of players in the NBA who may not be the most talented in terms of skills or natural size, but they make up for it with an incredibly high basketball IQ.
 Take a look at guys like Steve Nash and Manu Ginobili, who both seem to always know the right play to make when the time calls for it.
 Or aging superstars like Kobe Bryant and Tim Duncan, who are able to still dominate, even though they are fighting against time.
 It’s players like this who prove that your basketball IQ is equally as important as any other part of your basketball game.
-Here are 7 tips for how to improve your basketball IQ, so that you can be a general on the floor and always know the best move to help your team.
+Here are 7 tips for how to increase your basketball IQ, so that you can be a general on the floor and always know the best move to help your team.